HTTPArchive/almanac.httparchive.org/src/content/en/2025/performance.md

 <a hreflang="en" href="https://developer.chrome.com/blog/new-soft-navigations-origin-trial">Soft navigation</a> support is expected to aid in a more comprehensive collection of Web Vitals data for within the page navigation.

-While the current CWV data indicates better overall performance for secondary pages, a deeper dive into specific aspects such as layout shift, loading performance, and interactivity is necessary to fully understand the user experience, which is what we will cover next.
+While the current CWV data indicates better overall performance for secondary pages, a deeper dive into specific aspects of loading performance, interactivity and visual stability is necessary to fully understand the user experience, which is what we will cover in the following sections.

+## Loading Speed
+In Progress (Humaira)

 ## Interactivity